amd/amd-lab-notes/matrix-cores/README.md

 into your kernel device code.
 This can benefit from compiler optimization in the generation of kernel assembly.
 More details are available in the [rocWMMA repo][rocwmma_repo_link].

-## A Note on the AMD Matrix Instruction Calculator Tool
+## A note on the AMD Matrix Instruction Calculator tool
 For those curious about how various MFMA instructions perform on AMD Radeon™ and AMD Instinct™ accelerators and would like to understand the mapping between matrix elements and hardware registers, we direct you to the [AMD Matrix